mahee-miah/myLearningTools/README.md

 Today, my dad installed texmaker, which is a latex document prepration software, that I will be using to prepare all my documents.

 From now on, I will be creating or modifying documents locally in my laptop, then push everything to my GitHub repository "myLearningTools".
 My dad showed me a list of commands that I need to execute in the terminal to push (or upload) any documents that create or modify locally in the directory.
+The list of commands that my dad wrote is given below.

+> git status
+> git add .
+> git commit -m "Some meaningful messages"
+> git push

+Note that, I created COVID-19 folder today and I pushed it under "myLearningTool" repository.